TokMem: One-Token Procedural Memory for Large Language Models: Experiments

 \subsection{Atomic Memory Recall}

-\paragraph{Dataset Details.} We evaluate on the Super-Natural Instructions (SNI) dataset~\citep{wang2022super}, which provides diverse QA-style natural language tasks.
-Here, each task is treated as an individual procedure: a query directly invokes the learned procedure to produce the desired response.
-We sample $1{,}000$ English tasks, each task contains $500$ training and $50$ test examples.
-To reflect how memories are typically acquired over time, we introduce tasks sequentially during training rather than all at once.
-We scale the number of tasks from $10$ up to $1{,}000$, and record checkpoints after training on $\{10, 50, 200, 500, 1{,}000\}$ tasks.
-This resembles incremental domain adaptation~\citep{Asghar2020Progressive}, where at each checkpoint, the performance is evaluated across all previously seen tasks.
-Additional tasks details are provided in Appendix~\ref{Appendix: details of SNI dataset}.
+\paragraph{Dataset Details.} We evaluate on Super-Natural Instructions~\citep[SNI;][]{wang2022super}, which provides diverse QA-style natural language tasks.
+We use ROUGE-L~\citep{lin-2004-rouge} to measure generation quality.
+Each task is treated as an individual procedure: a query directly invokes the learned procedure to produce the desired response.
+We sample $1{,}000$ English tasks; each task contains $500$ training samples and $50$ test samples.
+To reflect how memories are typically acquired over time, we introduce tasks sequentially during training rather than all at once, while shuffling examples within each task.
+We scale the number of tasks from $10$ to $1{,}000$ and record checkpoints after training on $\{10, 50, 200, 500, 1{,}000\}$ tasks.
+This resembles incremental domain adaptation~\citep{Asghar2020Progressive}, where at each checkpoint we evaluate performance across all previously seen tasks.
+Additional task details are provided in Appendix~\ref{Appendix: details of SNI dataset}.

-We follow \citet{wang2022super} and use Rouge-L~\citep{lin-2004-rouge} to evaluate generation quality.
-For the methods with explicit memory routing (RAG and TokMem), we additionally report accuracy, reflecting whether the correct procedure was selected and applied.
+\paragraph{Results and Findings.} As shown in Table~\ref{tab:tasks-pivot}, baseline methods such as Base are stable but fail to achieve competitive performance.
+RAG performs reasonably well when the memory load is small, but degrades quickly as the number of stored task memories increases, indicating its sensitivity to the retriever's quality.
+Parametric methods such as fine-tuning achieve stronger initial accuracy but suffer from forgetting as tasks accumulate; replay memory alleviates this issue but still falls short of TokMem.
+By contrast, TokMem maintains high accuracy with minimal performance drop as it acquires new task memories, achieving the best average results across all settings.

-\paragraph{Decoupled Memory Embeddings.} We also include an ablation variant where memory tokens are decoupled to an address token and a steering token.
-This decoupling separates the roles of a memory token and also increase the capacity of TokMem.
-We refer to this variant as TokMem with decoupled embeddings (TokMem+DC), with further details provided in Appendix~\ref{appendix: Decoupling Embedding for TokMem}.
+We also include a variant where each memory token is decoupled into an address token and a steering token.
+This decoupling separates the roles of memory tokens and increases the capacity of TokMem.
+We refer to this variant as TokMem with decoupled embeddings (TokMem+DC); further details are provided in Appendix~\ref{appendix: Decoupling Embedding for TokMem}.